elliedries/tester/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I am a self-taught painter from Arizona and currently living in D.C.

+{% image "./IMG_9877.jpg", "A person looking back at the camera with a painting behind them" %}